-OCYF's media contract includes subcontracts with five television stations: WHTM in Harrisburg, KDKA in Pittsburgh, WBRE in Wilkes-Barre, WJAC in Johnstown, and WSEE/WICU in Erie.
+OCYF's media contract includes subcontracts with three television stations: WHTM in Harrisburg, KDKA in Pittsburgh, and WBRE in Wilkes-Barre.
 Each station runs waiting child segments, and its reporters participate in unique child interviews that feature the child's interests.
 Historically, 40 percent of all children featured in a television segment achieve permanency.
 Families who have never considered adoption before can see a child they may want to adopt.